-"Objective
+Objective

 The Objective of this policy is to provide a concise and informative guideline on the naming of streets and roads within the Tweed Shire area.
-This Policy should be read in conjunction with Council Procedure on Naming of Streets and Roads Version 1.
+This document is to be read in conjunction with Council's Procedure on Naming of Roads and Streets Version 1.0.